 - 1. Read GENERAL RULES. - 2.
 Must be enrolled as a Cloverbud by May 1 to exhibit.
 Cloverbuds must be age 5 or 6 by January 1 of the current year to participate in this program. - 3.
 ALL Cloverbud entries must be entered in the Cloverbud Division.
-(For example, a Cloverbud craft must be entered in the 4-H Cloverbud Division and NOT in the 4-H Visual Arts Division). - 7.
+(For example, a Cloverbud craft must be entered in the 4-H Cloverbud Division and NOT in the 4-H Visual Arts Division). - 4.
+Cloverbuds will sign up for a time to show and share their item(s) with a 4-H teen or "judge."
+Sign up for conference judging time on the Sunday before the fair (see fair schedule - 5.
+Show and share times will begin at 9:00 a.m. on Friday. - 6.
+All items must be entered Tuesday prior to the fair during the designated times. - 7.
 Cloverbuds may exhibit age-appropriate activity related items from their 4-H Cloverbud experiences. - 8.
 A Cloverbud may showcase a maximum of three items. - 9.
 Cloverbuds may showcase a product, poster or notebook for the display. - 10.
 Cloverbuds will receive participation ribbons only, no premiums, and will not be judged. - 11.
-Cloverbuds are not eligible to show livestock in 4-H division.
-Must show livestock in Open Class divisions (if applicable). - 12.
-ALL CLASSES ARE COUNTY ONLY.
+Cloverbuds are not eligible to show livestock in 4-H division. - 12.
+ALL CLASSES ARE COUNTY ONLY. - 13.
+Cloverbuds will have a special opportunity to participate in a Cloverbud Showcase Parade at the beginning of the Awards Ceremony.
+To participate, please plan to meet by the stage in the 4-H Building at 3:45 p.m.